ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/nft-processing/nfts.md

 transfer#5fcc3d14 query_id:uint64 new_owner:MsgAddress response_destination:MsgAddress custom_payload:(Maybe ^Cell) forward_amount:(VarUInteger 16) forward_payload:(Either Cell ^Cell) = InternalMsgBody
 ```
 To facilitate an NFT transfer, a transfer message containing specific parameters is required:
-1. `OP` - `0x5fcc3d14` - a constant defined in the TEP-62 standard.
+1. `OP` - `0x5fcc3d14` - A constant defined in the TEP-62 standard.
-2. `queryId` - `uint64` - a unique identifier to track the message.
+2. `queryId` - `uint64` - A unique identifier to track the message.
-3. `newOwnerAddress` - `MsgAddress` - the recipient’s smart contract address.
+3. `newOwnerAddress` - `MsgAddress` - The recipient’s smart contract address.
-4. `responseAddress` - `MsgAddress` - address for returning unused funds (e.g., when sending extra TON to cover fees).
+4. `responseAddress` - `MsgAddress` - Address for returning unused funds (e.g., when sending extra TON to cover fees).
-5. `forwardAmount` - `Coins` - the amount of TON forwarded with the message (typically 0.01 TON).
+5. `forwardAmount` - `Coins` - The amount of TON forwarded with the message (typically 0.01 TON).
 This funds an internal notification message to the `newOwnerAddress` upon successful receipt of the NFT.
-6. `forwardPayload` - `Slice | Cell` - optional data included in the ownership_assigned notification message.
+6. `forwardPayload` - `Slice | Cell` - Optional data included in the ownership_assigned notification message.

 This message (as explained above) is the primary way to interact with an NFT that changes ownership after receiving a notification as a result of the above message.